After the Rain (Nelson album): Recording

 After the Rain was recorded at Cherokee Studios in Los Angeles, and Studio B in Hollywood.
 According to Gunnar Nelson, they weren't "intimidated" by the process, despite being relatively new to the industry.
 He also credits co-writer and producer Marc Tanner for keeping them focused.

 According to the Nelsons, Geffen producer John Kalodner "basically let us do our own thing".
 Gunnar has said that Kalodner's process of filtering songs before signing them helped them sort out their material and made it easy for them to come up with the songs for the album.

 Reception

-After the Rain was released on June 26, 1990, and became an instant success, peaking at #17 on the Billboard 200.
+After the Rain was released on June 26, 1990, and became an instant success, peaking at No. 17 on the Billboard 200.
 It also demonstrated staying power, remaining in the charts for 64 weeks.
 The album was eventually certified double platinum by RIAA after selling more than 2,000,000 copies.
+As a result of the success of the album, the band began a world tour with over 300 concerts.

-As a result of the success of the album, the band began a World Tour with over 300 concerts.
+The Chicago Tribune noted that "the Nelsons are decent enough guitar players and singers, but have yet to put together a strong sound for their band, which relies heavily on '70s-style riffs that vaguely recall Boston and Foreigner".